margaretmf/margaretmf.github.io/readinglist.md

 * Books on Islam, Spain, Africa, and Medieval History
 * Books on Iraq, Afghanistan, and Middle East
 * Age of Ambition: Chasing Fortune, Truth, and Faith in the New China
+* What Would Dolly Do?: How to Be a Diamond in a Rhinestone World by Lauren Marino
+* Dream More: Celebrate the Dreamer in You by Dolly Parton
+* The Faith of Dolly Parton: Lessons from Her Life to Lift Your Heart
+* Persist
+* While Justice Sleeps: A NovelWhile Justice Sleeps: A Novel

 #### Reading
 * [City Slickers, Little League Confidential, The Big Five-Oh!, Way Off the Road, and Good Talk, Dad] by Bill Geist